 - The Fed’s revised interest-rate outlook also shows that it is less worried about the strength of the dollar.
 In its view, widespread belief that the fed funds rate and the dollar will continue to rise will help keep inflation expectations in check and, as a result, prevent long yields from going too high.

 - We believe that the FOMC members’ revised borrowing cost projections were driven mainly by a desire to tamp down inflation expectations, which have been rising since November.
 On the down side, we feel that the strong dollar and the recent upturn in long-term yields will weigh on GDP growth in H1 2017.
-The impact of the boost in fiscal spending is not likely to be felt until the end of 2017 and in 2018.
+The impact of the boost in fiscal spending is not likely to be felt until the end of 2017 and in 2018 (see our new Macroeconomic Forecasts).
 Given these factors, we think the Fed will remain cautious: we still forecast only two 25-basis-point increases to the fed funds rate in 2017.

 The Swiss National Bank (SNB) held its quarterly monetary policy meeting on 15 December and, as expected, kept its interest rate on sight deposits unchanged at -0.75%.
 But it unexpectedly changed its message regarding the currency markets.